CWML/research-data-management-cheat-sheet/best-practices/file-organization.md

-# Best Practises: File Organizatino
+# Best Practises: File Organization

 * Organize your folders in a way that makes sense to you, your team (if you have one), and your workflows
 * Folder structures should be wider than they are deep (i.e., you do not want to need to drill deeply down within a file directory to find your files)